hackanoho/hackanoho.github.io/index.md

 People are welcome from all skill levels and all levels of study from 100- to 700-level.

-The Hacka-noho is a fully catered and free event.
+The Hacka-noho is a fully catered and free event, with accommodation at the marae.

-Email us if you would like to attend (see Contact below).
+The first Hacka-noho ran from 26-28 March 2021.
+We are looking at scheduling future events so if you are interested in participating or contributing, email us (see Contact below).

 ![Invite](./hackanohoflyer.png)